THE DHARMA FLOWER SUTRA SEEN THROUGH

 with joy and ease of mind;

-otherwise they will not do any
+otherwise they will not do

-practices at all.
+any practices at all.

 Again, there are no superior,

-intermediate or inferior dharmas.
+or inferior dharmas.

-Either they are brought about by conditions
+Either they are brought about

-or they are completely untouched by conditions.
+or they are completely untouched

-Either they are real
+Either they are real,

 or they are not real.